Gurtajs/tic-tac-toe/README.md

 # tic-tac-toe
 Tic tac toe game built using JavaScript, HTML and CSS.
-Access the [live demo ](tic-tac-toe-production-9ad9.up.railway.app)
+Access the <a href="tic-tac-toe-production-9ad9.up.railway.app">live demo<a/>